suoglu/FPAM/README.md

 ### Parameters

+Following parameters can be used to modify the size of operation and the output flags.

 |Parameter|Possible Values|Description|
 | :----: | :-----:  | ---- |
 | `BIT_SIZE` | _32_, _64_ | Operation Size |